Drawing electrical symbols

 Test your symbol

-Before you start using the new symbol, test it in a blank drawing.
-Insert it in various positions, make sure it can be wired correctly and it looks consistently with the existing symbols.
+Before using a new symbol in real drawings, test it in a blank drawing.
+Insert it in various positions, verify it can be wired correctly, and check that it looks consistent with existing symbols.

-If you drew several symbols, you can print them using command Outputs - Batch Print Symbols and verify they look as intended.
+If you've created several symbols, you can print them all with Outputs - Batch Print Symbols to verify they look as intended.

 Renaming a symbol